kjchome/VSHistory4/README.md

 The VSHistory Tool Window can now be opened through **`Extensions | VSHistory | VSHistory Tool Window`**.
 It is no longer shown in `View | Other Windows`.

 Once you open the VSHistory Tool Window, it is recommended to dock it somewhere convenient.

+#### Views are Shown in the Preview Window

+Views of differences are now shown in the "Preview" or "Provisional" window.
+You have the option to "pin" the view if you want to keep it around.

 #### User-defined Tags are No Longer Supported